aces/Loris/modules/imaging_uploader/help/imaging_uploader.md

 Note: the candidate must already be registered in LORIS and the visit label must be known for the study.

 Pay attention to the *Notes* for upload rules.
-If you are uploading an entire imaging session containing several raw DICOM acquisitions, the file must be in a compressed format, and labelled appropriately.
-You must follow these rules in order to upload and insert the file into the database.
+If you are uploading an entire imaging session containing several raw DICOM acquisitions, the file must be in a compressed format, and labelled appropriately, or your upload will not be successful.